hunterhogan/mapFolding/README.md

 - [A001417](https://oeis.org/A001417) Number of ways of folding a 2 X 2 X ...
 X 2 n-dimensional map.
 - [A195646](https://oeis.org/A195646) Number of ways of folding a 3 X 3 X ...
 X 3 n-dimensional map.
 - [A001418](https://oeis.org/A001418) Number of ways of folding an n X n sheet of stamps.

-`mapFolding.foldings()`, however, will accept arbitrary values for the list of dimensions.

 [![Python Tests](https://github.com/hunterhogan/mapFolding/actions/workflows/unittests.yml/badge.svg)](https://github.com/hunterhogan/mapFolding/actions/workflows/unittests.yml)